Lemon Law Attorney

 Common Delays in Lemon Law Cases and How to Avoid Them

 While the chances of encountering a lemon vehicle is less than 1% according to preliminary data, victims of defective vehicles should try to minimize the amount of factors that could delay their lemon law claim against the manufacturer.
-For instance, incomplete documentation, failure to meet repair attempts, and a lack of follow-ups are some of the most common delays found in lemon law cases.
+For instance, incomplete documentation, failure to make repair attempts, and a lack of follow-ups are some of the most common delays found in lemon law cases.

 If the manufacturer denies your lemon law claim, it is vital that you request written reasons for denial to understand the issue and should the reason be unacceptable, it is highly recommended to consult a Lemon Law attorney to evaluate your legal options and strengthen your case.